orgcottontee/orgcottontee/README.md

 Hope you're well - thanks for dropping by.

-I'm just someone who appreciates fashion, enjoys tennis, likes to exercise, and...oh, probably the reason you're here reading this, looking for her first full-time role as a software engineer.
+I'm someone who appreciates fashion, enjoys tennis, likes to exercise, and is looking for her first full-time role as a software engineer.
 I stumbled into iOS development and enjoyed every second (including all the rough days), and I haven't looked back since.
-I'm always thinking of how to grow and learn more than I did yesterday.
+I'm always striving to grow and learn more than I did yesterday.

-I'm currently working on the second 90% for my JingPin app, with a goal of submitting it to the app store soon.

 <!--
 **orgcottontee/orgcottontee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.